kaziarman23/ts-intro/TypeScript_Note.md

 1. we can't see the result/output in the typeScript.We have to convert it in a javaScript and then we have to see the output of our code.The commend of converting typeScript to javaScript is: tsc TS_File_Name

+## Functions in TypeScript:

+1. we need to set Data type in the function because it's a good practice.

+2. In typeScript we have to declare what kind of function and peramitar's are we taking.

+        function addTwo(num: Number):Number {
+                return num + 2
+        }

+        console.log(addTwo(8))

+        // In the peramitar we declare the type of peramitar by saying it's Data type.

+        // In this function after the parenthesis  we declare the type of function by saying it's Data type.

+        // If the function is not going to return anything, we need to set void Data type declaretion in that funcion.

+        // When we are not going to return anything and throw a error, we need to set naver Data type declaretion in that funcion.
+It's commonly used in handling Error function.

+                function handleError(errormsg: string): naver{
+                        throw new Error(errormsg)
+                }

+## Passing obj in the function:

+1. Passing obj in the function  is requred some syntex:

+        function createObj():{Name: string, price: number}{
+                return {Name: ReactJs, price: 599}
+        }

+        createObj() //output: {Name: ReactJs, price: 599}

+        // In this function we set an obj as a Data type after the parenthesis and before the definition

+2. Passing obj in the function peramitar is requred some syntex also:

+## Have to read decoment's for this;

+## Type Aliases in functions:

+1. we can set obj property in the function peramiter as many as we want with the help of Type Aliases :

+        type Number = {
+                ex: number;
+                Current: number;
+        }

+        function printNumber(details: Number){
+                console.log("my ex number is:"+ details.ex)
+                console.log("my Current number is:"+ details.Current)
+        }

+        printNumber({ex:123, Current:456})